Code-Institute-Submissions/GigiLi89-PP1/TESTING.md

 The 1 error for the empty label is due to the navbar, I'll therefor just leave it as it is.
 The 3 alerts is for me missing first level heading, I chose not to have that and will therefor not address the alert.
 The second alert is because I've links back to the page and the third alert is because the Copyright text in the footer is small, which I want to keep small.
-All pages was tested with Wave they all had the same error and alerts.
+All pages were tested with Wave they all had the same error and alerts.

 ## W3C HTML Validator & W3C CSS Validator
 W3C HTML Validator: No errors found on any of the pages